 5-hydroxytryptophan (5-HTP) is the precursor to the neurotransmitter serotonin.
 This neurotransmitter plays a role in many important bodily functions, including mood regulation.

-In this article, we describe what 5-HTP is and how it works.
+In this article, we explore what 5-HTP is and how it works.
 We also discuss the potential side effects of 5-HTP supplements.

 - mood regulation